ucll-scripting/exercises/05-modules/data-formats/exam-schedule/overlapping-exams/explanations.md

 # Explanations

+Make sure you have the necessary files by running `prepare.py` in the parent directory.

 Write a script that looks for students with two exams at the same moment.
 Each exam takes place on a certain day, in a certain "part of day" (morning, afternoon of evening).
 Two exams overlap if they share both day and part of day.